workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 (negative ionization mode).

 Since the original dataset takes a few hours to be processed, we chose to take a limited subset of individuals for this tutorial.
-This will allow you to perform an example of metabolomic preprocessing workflow in a limited time, even though the results obtained may not be reliable enough for biological interpretation due to the small sample size.
+This will enable you to perform an example of metabolomic preprocessing workflow in a limited time, even though the results obtained may not be reliable enough for biological interpretation due to the small sample size.
 Nevertheless, the chosen diversity of sample will allow you to explore the basics of a preprocessing workflow.